Japanese encephalitis (JE) is a viral infection of the brain spread by the bite of an infected mosquito.

 Japanese encephalitis is found mostly in Asia - from India in the west to North and South Korea, and Japan in the northeast.
 It is also found from Thailand, Singapore, and Malaysia in the south, to Indonesia, Timor, and Papua New Guinea in the southeast.

-Only five cases have been identified as acquired in Australia; and none have been identified since 1998.
+Only six cases have been identified as acquired in Australia; and none have been identified since 1998.
 All other cases diagnosed in Australia have been acquired overseas.

 There are two main methods for preventing infection with Japanese encephalitis: vaccination and avoiding mosquito bites.

 The Australian Government recommends vaccination for people (older than 1 year) traveling for one month or longer to high-risk countries.
 This especially if travelling in the wet season, participating in any outdoor activities, or visiting rural areas.
-Vaccination should be completed at least 1-2 weeks before travelling.
+Vaccination should also be considered for some shorter term travellers.
+Vaccination should be completed more than one week before travelling.
 For further information regarding vaccination, speak with your healthcare professional.

 Recommended ways to decrease the likelihood of mosquito bites include: